I've been a die-hard coffee drinker for most of my life—it flows through my veins!—but only last year did I have my first proper espresso drink.

-I was graciously gifted a Breville Barista Express Espresso Machine that has really lifted my appreciation for coffee and coffee-based drinks.
+I was graciously gifted a Breville Barista Express Espresso Machine, and this thing has really lifted my appreciation for coffee and coffee-based drinks.

 But coffee is a complex beverage, and it's impossible to say for certain that "espresso is the pinnacle of coffee" because there's so much depth and variety to explore.

 What Makes Espresso Special?

 Just as you can use a Chemex coffeemaker for pour-over extraction or a French press for immersion extraction, you use an espresso machine for espresso extraction.

 When the steam/water touches the grounds, the flavor compounds are pulled out and carried along with the steam/water, which ends up in the cup.
 You need an espresso machine to do this because it's a delicate and precise process.

 But what's so "good" about this way of making coffee?

-Whereas a normal cup of coffee is 6 ounces, a shot of espresso is 2 ounces.
-(Technically this is a double shot, but nobody pulls 1-ounce shots of espresso anymore.
+Whereas a normal cup of coffee is 6 ounces, a shot of espresso is only 2 ounces.
+(This is technically a double shot, but nobody pulls 1-ounce shots of espresso anymore.
 The double shot is now standard, at Starbucks and elsewhere.)

-It Produces Crema
+Espresso Produces Crema

 Don't believe me?
 You can test this out yourself.

-Using the same exact beans, brew 6 ounces of coffee.
+Using the same exact beans, brew 6 ounces of coffee using each method.
 Then pull a 2-ounce espresso shot and add 4 ounces of water.
-Taste it.
 (This is called a cafe Americano.)

 I always thought that "black coffee" and "cafe Americano" were the same thing, but my world was rocked the first time I tried this.

 No Such Thing as "Espresso Beans"?

 The bags labelled "espresso beans" are using the term "espresso" in a misleading way.

 Is espresso better than coffee?
-Not quite.
+Well...